Pine grosbeak

 The pine grosbeak (Pinicola enucleator) is a large member of the true finch family, Fringillidae.
 It is the only species in the genus Pinicola.
 It is found in coniferous woods across Alaska, the western mountains of the United States, Canada, and in subarctic Fennoscandia and across the Palearctic to Siberia.
 The species is a frugivore, especially in winter, favoring small fruits, such as rowans (mountain-ashes in the New World).
 With fruit-crop abundance varying from year to year, pine grosbeak is one of many subarctic-resident bird species that exhibit irruptive behavior.
 In irruption years, individuals can move long distances in search of suitable food supplies, bringing them farther south and/or downslope than is typical of years with large fruit crops.

 Taxonomy

 The pine grosbeak was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Loxia enucleator.
 The type locality is Sweden.
-It is now the only species placed in the genus Pinicola that was erected in 1808 by the French ornithologist Louis Jean Pierre Vieillot.
+It is now the only species placed in the genus Pinicola that was erected in 1808 by the French ornithologist Louis Pierre Vieillot.
 The generic name Pinicola combines the Latin pinus meaning "pine tree" and colere meaning "to dwell"; the specific enucleator is from the Latin enucleare meaning "to remove the kernel".

 The pine grosbeak is a sister taxon to the bullfinches of the genus Pyrrhula.
 The crimson-browed finch (Carpodacus subhimachalus) was previously placed in the genus Pinicola.
 It was moved to the rosefinch genus Carpodacus based on results from phylogenetic studies of mitochondrial and nuclear DNA sequences that were published in 2012 and 2013.